Oregon HVAC & Plumbing Safety Plan

 What daily inspections are required for hvac & plumbing work?

 Required inspections include: Daily inspection of all hot work areas (welding, brazing); Fire watch for 30 minutes after completion of all hot work near combustibles; Pre-entry atmospheric testing for all confined space entries.
-BuildShield AI generates an OSHA-compliant site inspection checklist specific to hvac & plumbing work.
+BuildShield AI generates an OSHA-ready site inspection checklist specific to hvac & plumbing work.

 Ready to Get Your Oregon HVAC & Plumbing Safety Plan?